 Optimizing inlining in the case of dynamic compilation adds another degree of complexity, that of compilation scenario.
-Dynamic compilers frequently provide the programmer with a range of optimization scenarios: from fast nonoptimizing compilation right up to longer full aggressive optimization.
+Dynamic compilers frequently provide the programmer with a range of optimization scenarios: from fast non-optimizing compilation right up to longer full aggressive optimization.
 The reason is that as compilation time is part of execution time, there are occasions where it may be important to reduce the cost of compilation rather than running time to reduce the overall cost of a program run or vice-versa.

-In addition dynamic compilers support adaptive or "hot

-Figure 1.
-Relative time reduction with inlining.
-Total time = Running time + dynamic compilation time spot" based compilation where the program is initially compiled with a fast non-optimizing compiler and later, when a frequently used method or hot spot is detected, an optimizing compiler is used to recompile it.
+In addition dynamic compilers support adaptive or "hot spot" based compilation where the program is initially compiled with a fast non-optimizing compiler and later, when a frequently used method or hot spot is detected, an optimizing compiler is used to recompile it.
 This attempts to provided a means of balancing compilation and running time.
 In fact we show, in the next section, that the optimization scenario that achieves the shortest execution time varies from program to program.
 So, as well as the issue of adapting optimization heuristics to platform architecture, we would like the heuristic to be specialized to the particular compilation scenario chosen by the programmer on the command-line.
 Again, in practice, a single heuristic is currently used across different optimization scenarios.